secretstartups/handbook/business-technology/data-team/organization/enterprise-data/index.html.md

 - Being a **_Center of Excellence_** for [Data Management processes](https://about.gitlab.com/handbook/business-technology/data-team/data-management/)
 - Provide direction and support to the Data Modeling Project teams to develop architecture and implement dimensional model designs by following [Modeling Development process](https://about.gitlab.com/handbook/business-technology/data-team/platform/edw/#modeling-development-process)
 - Review ERDs and validate Data models to ensure that they adhere to all the [Enterprise Dimensional Modeling Guidelines](https://about.gitlab.com/handbook/business-technology/data-team/platform/edw/#modeling-guidelines) and [Naming standards](Naming Standards)
-- Update/Maintain a current version of [Conformance matrix](https://docs.google.com/spreadsheets/d/1j3lHKR29AT1dH_jWeqEwjeO81RAXUfXauIfbZbX_2ME/edit#gid=430467333) to enhance searchabilty of EDM Facts/Dims/marts for cross-subject area analysis
+- Update/Maintain a current version of [Conformance matrix](https://docs.google.com/spreadsheets/d/1j3lHKR29AT1dH_jWeqEwjeO81RAXUfXauIfbZbX_2ME/edit#gid=430467333) to enhance searchability of EDM Facts/Dims/marts for cross-subject area analysis
 - Support Self-Service BI and Analytical capabilities by providing Data Enablement and required training to the Users on Data Models
 -  Continue to work towards adding more content to [Data Catalog](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/#data-catalog) for business users that synthesizes details about data assets across multiple data sources by organizing them into an easy to digest form
 - Creating Definitive Guide Handbook pages on various topics of interest for business and technical audience